xdevguild/piggy-bank-sc/README.md

 ```

 As an argument for the `createPiggy` function, we will pass the timestamp for the lock time (it should be in the future, of course, use https://www.epochconverter.com/).

-You can also use snippets.
-In the terminal run `. interactions/devnet.snippets.sh && createPiggy`.

 **Add amount:**
 (here, with the working SC address example, change it, if you deployed yours, you should have one)